Backtested 2021–2024

 Navigate the Dead Zone

 This is where most drafts are lost.
-RBs in this range bust 62% of the time.
+RBs in this range bust at a high rate.
 The mathematically optimal approach: take WRs and an elite TE.
-WRs drafted in rounds 4–6 have a 71% hit rate (top-24 finish) versus 38% for RBs.
-If you must take an RB here, target high-volume pass-catchers in favorable offenses — avoid touchdown-dependent runners.
+WRs drafted in rounds 4 through 6 hit at a much higher rate than RBs in the same range.
+If you must take an RB here, target high-volume pass-catchers in favorable offenses, and avoid touchdown-dependent runners.
 The TE window also opens here: Kelce, Andrews, and McBride consistently return top-3 value when drafted in this range.

 Rounds 7–10 — Value Mine